 Networking, communications, signal processing, computer vision, machine learning, smart grid, and information and network security.

 Dr. Wu is a Professor in the Department of Electrical & Computer Engineering and the Department of Computer and Information Science and Engineering.
 He obtained his Ph.D. degree in Electrical & Computer Engineering from Carnegie Mellon University, Pittsburgh, PA in 2003.
 He is director of UF's Multicol-12 col-sm-5 col-md-3 Communications and Networking Laboratory (MCN) and is also affiliated with Wireless Information Networking Group (WING) and the Genetic Institute at UF.
 His most recent research projects included work on topics such as Large-Scale Real Hybrid Network Emulator and Large-Scale Power Grid Communication Networks.

-Associate Professor, Florida International Univ.
+Full Professor, Florida International University

 Wireless and Network Security, Privacy in Cyber-Physical Systems, Internet of Things and Ad Hoc Network